longturn/freeciv21/docs/Coding/mapgen.rst

 Pseudo-Fractal Height
 ^^^^^^^^^^^^^^^^^^^^^

-This generator works by dividing the map in blocks (five by five initially, or six in wrapping directions) and assigning a random height to their corners.
+This generator works by dividing the map in blocks (five plus the number of player islands to be created) and assigning a random height to their corners.
 Each block is then processed recursively, cutting it equally in four blocks.
 The height at the corners of the smaller blocks are computed by averaging the heights at the corners of the large blocks and adding a decreasing